 USDA requires that the household income limits for the county not be exceeded.
-If you have 1 to 4 people in your household in Guilford County, the maximum gross income allowed to qualify for a USDA loan is $74750.
-If you have 5 people living in the household (even if a teenager for instance isn’t going to be on the loan but is earning money) the maximum income is $98,650.
+If you have 1 to 4 people in your household in Guilford County, the maximum gross income allowed to qualify for a USDA loan is $86850.
+If you have 5 people living in the household (even if a teenager for instance isn’t going to be on the loan but is earning money) the maximum income is $114,650.
 If you are slightly over the limit, but you have tax return deductions, child care, disability or social security income we may be able to consider the “Adjusted” Income for your family – so if you have questions – please call us at 919 649 5058

 All of the OTHER areas, however, DO qualify for the USDA RD Loan program.
-The biggest change we think you will notice will be the areas near High Point and the northern sections of Greensboro near Summerfield which completely lose the program.The last map shows the proposed change that should take place on .
-The pink areas are NOT eligible for a USDA Home Loan in NC
+The biggest change we think you will notice will be the areas near High Point and the northern sections of Greensboro near Summerfield which completely lost the program.
+If you are in an Incorporated City Limit – the homes no longer qualify for USDA Home Loan Financing.

 If you are applying for the NCHFA First Time Home Buyer Program, there are different qualifying Income Limits based upon the program you are interested in.
-First Time Homebuyers, and others, benefit from these programs because they offer more purchasing power – especially as mortgage interest rates and home prices are higher this summer.
+First Time Home Buyers, and others, benefit from these programs because they offer more purchasing power – especially as mortgage interest rates and home prices are higher this summer.

-- 2014 NC Housing Income Limits for Guilford County and the Greensboro area
+- 2019 NC Housing Income Limits for Guilford County and the Greensboro area